The Uncommon Reader

 I enjoyed the premise, the lightness, the absurdity.
 I chuckled frequently and sympathised (sympathy may not be the right word… anyone?, anyone?) with the position of the Queen and how she is supposed to act.

-However, I am not familiar with enough of the authors referred to, I don’t have any understanding of French words (my biggest issue with ‘heavy’ literature), and I don’t get many terms I assume are everyday stuff of British culture.
+However, I am not familiar enough of some things the author referred to, I don’t have any understanding of French words (my biggest issue with ‘heavy’ literature), and I don’t get many terms I assume are everyday stuff of British culture.
 So, I stumbled a lot and often skipped over these or became disillusioned with my own world knowledge.

 Otherwise, despite or because of my lowbrow and American perspective, it was a cute story.